Sylvia Rivera: Return to NYC

-Gender identity
+Gender and sexual identity

 Rivera's gender identity was complex and varied throughout her life.
 In 1971, she spoke of herself as a "half sister".
-In her essay "Transvestites: Your Half Sisters and Half Brothers of the Revolution", she specifically claims her use of transvestite as applying to only the gay community: "Transvestites are homosexual men and women who dress in clothes of the opposite sex.
+In her essay "Transvestites: Your Half Sisters and Half Brothers of the Revolution", she specifically claims her use of transvestite as applying to only the queer community: "Transvestites are homosexual men and women who dress in clothes of the opposite sex.
 Male transvestites dress and live as women.
 Half sisters like myself are women with the minds of women trapped in male bodies."

 In interviews and writings in her later years, notably her 1995 interview with Randy Wicker and her 2002 essay, "Queens In Exile, The Forgotten Ones," she expressed a fluid take on gender and sexuality, referring to herself alternately as a gay man, a "gay girl", and a drag queen/street queen, embodying all of these experiences and seeing none of these identities as excluding the others.
-Rivera writes of having considered gender-affirming surgery much earlier in life, but of ultimately choosing to reject it, taking hormone therapy only near the end of her life.
+About her experiences and identity, she says:

 I left home at age 10 in 1961.
 I hustled on 42nd Street.
 The early 60s was not a good time for drag queens, effeminate boys or boys that wore makeup like we did.
 Back then we were beat up by the police, by everybody.
 I didn't really come out as a drag queen until the late 60s when drag queens were arrested, what degradation there was.
 I remember the first time I got arrested, I wasn't even in full drag.
 I was walking down the street and the cops just snatched me.

 People now want to call me a lesbian because I'm with Julia, (Note: Julia Murray, Rivera's partner in the last years of her life) and I say, "No. I'm just me.
 I'm not a lesbian."
 I'm tired of being labeled.
 I don't even like the label transgender.
 I'm tired of living with labels.
 I just want to be who I am.
 I am Sylvia Rivera.
 Ray Rivera left home at the age of 10 to become Sylvia.
-And that's who I am.
+And that's who I am.As a woman who had relationships with men and with women, she has also been described as bisexual.

+Rivera further writes of having considered gender-affirming surgery much earlier in life, but of ultimately choosing to reject it, taking hormone therapy only near the end of her life.

 Death

 On the day of her death, while bedridden and in declining health, Rivera met with Empire State Pride Agenda delegates to advocate for trans rights in the pending SONDA bill, which they had been excluded from.
 Rivera died during the dawn hours of February 19, 2002, at St. Vincent's Hospital, of complications from liver cancer.
-Activist Riki Wilchins noted, "In many ways, Sylvia was the Rosa Parks of the modern transgender movement".
+Activist Riki Wilchins said, "In many ways, Sylvia was the Rosa Parks of the modern transgender movement".